|AT A GLANCE||PRICING||HEADLINE|

 The Brooklyn Bedding Bowery is one of the most comfortable affordable beds out there.
 Not only does it comfortably accommodate all types of sleepers, but it also works well for couples.
 The bed deadens movement well so if one person moves a lot, the other person shouldn’t be disturbed.

 Our team (10+ people and growing quickly) is composed of different ages, weights, heights, genders, and sleeper types, which allows us to formulate an idea of how each bed will be experienced by different people, based on their stats.
-For example, Matt Ross the Boss at 180 lb might think a bed is pretty soft, while Kaite Kale at almost 100 lb soaking wet might find that same bed akin to a marble slab.
+For example, Matt Ross the Boss at 180 lb might think a bed is pretty soft, while our smallest team member who weighs around 100 lb soaking wet might find that same bed akin to a marble slab.

 And since we’ve made beds our business, we’ve tested, reviewed, and compared dozens of them.
 For this post, we pulled from all of our previous tests to put together a list of what we think are some of the most all-around accommodating mattresses in the bed-in-a-box industry.